corefan/xenko-docs/manual/platforms/uwp/xbox-live.md

     Again, you can use the manifest file from any Xbox Live SDK sample (eg the Achievements sample) for test purposes.
 If you associate your game with a store app, use the generated manifest file.
 For details, see the Xbox Live documentation.

-5. Make sure the the capability *InternetClientServer* is enabled.
+5. Make sure the capability *InternetClientServer* is enabled.

 ## 4. Add user account scripts to your game